Sunday, December 22, 2024

 The expert also noted that in 2023 the Russian ruble devalued by 26%, which, in fact, was beneficial for the budget: “With the same cost of oil, the Russian Federation receives an increase in budget revenues in the first quarter of 2024 (in rubles,” “Apostrophe” ) by 53.5% compared to the same period in 2023.
 And with government spending growing by only 20.1% in the first quarter, the Russian budget deficit is shrinking.”

 According to Vitaly Shapran, Russia continues to make money primarily from oil, due to the fact that the price of the Russian URALS grade has gone well beyond $60 per barrel.
-This became possible thanks to the use of that same “shadow fleet”.
+This became possible thanks to the use of that very “shadow fleet”.

 “Bypassing sanctions led to an expansion of the geography of oil trade and a decrease in the discount between Brent and URALS,” says the expert. — The second factor is the restriction of oil production by OPEC countries, which were counting on a crisis in China, which did not happen.
 At the same time, Ukrainian attacks on Russian refineries have little effect on the rise in oil prices on world markets, to put it mildly.”